Quick Start

 Critique Blocking — A solution cannot be approved while it has open critiques.
 All criticism must be explicitly addressed, validated, or dismissed.
 This enforces intellectual honesty.

-Priority — Problems are prioritized P0 (critical) through P3 (low).
+Priority — Problems are prioritized from critical through low.

 Priority affects how jjj status orders work items, ensuring the most important